andersonfrailey/UBI_LaTex/reform_doc_3.tex

 % Section 1
 \section{Introduction}

 Widening inequality and increasing job disruption due to technology have increased discussion of an universal basic income (UBI) in academic circles.
 The concept of an UBI is simple -- every person, above a certain age, receives a lump sum of cash from the government regardless of income, employment status, or any other requirement typically used in welfare programs.
-This income is then taxed, along with any additional earnings, as normal income.
 Using the American Enterprise Institute's Open Source Policy Center's (OSPC) modeling suite, this report simulates the repeal of major welfare and transfer programs, the elimination of tax provisions and deductions to broaden the tax base, and three potential UBI policies that would neutralize the revenue impact of the aforementioned reforms on a static and dynamic basis.
 The paper also evaluates the welfare consequences of these reforms, accounting for the inefficiency costs of welfare programs.
 Analysis is performed by separating tax units by percentiles of average gross income (AGI).
 All calculations are performed using 2014 data.

 % Section 2
 \section{Welfare/Transfer Program Repeal}